shuffle-finance/hoe-tomw/tasks/task2-system-design.md

 You should spend approximately 20 minutes on this task.

 Remember, we're looking for a pragmatic approach that balances immediate needs with future scalability.

+# Assumptions

+We are able to ask for recent transactions (up to 30 days) reguluary from the bank in batch for a single customer Each transaction needs to be processed ASAP
+   Check merchant etc is valid
+   Run random change and calcuate ££
+   Tell the customer they've won
+   Credit the customer

+Some biz interest in randomness?